- Chapter 1. Principles and Purpose

 C. Submission of Appeal

-- A Student who wishes to appeal the outcome of a Formal Resolution must submit a written brief in support of the appeal to the Director within five Days after the Notice of Outcome.
+A Student who wishes to appeal the outcome of a Hearing must submit an appeal form in support of the appeal to the Director within five (5) Days after the Notice of Outcome.

-- Failure to submit a written appeal will render the decision of the Hearing Panel final and conclusive.
+- Failure to submit a written appeal by the deadline stated in the Notice of Outcome or failure to meet the grounds described in Chapter 9, Section B will render the decision of the Hearing Panel final and conclusive.

 - Upon request, the University shall provide access to the case file to the accused Student for the purpose of preparing an appeal.
 The University shall redact any such copy to exclude confidential records regarding other Student(s), as appropriate.

-- If the written appeal has been timely filed, the Director shall deliver them with the record on appeal to the Provost.
+- If the written appeal has been timely filed and meets the grounds described in Chapter 9, Section B, the Director shall deliver it with the Record on Appeal to the Provost.

 D. Provost’s Review

-- The Provost or their designate shall review the record and issue a written decision on the appeal.
+The Provost or their designee will decide appeals based upon the information provided in the appeal form and the Record of Appeal and will issue a written decision on the appeal.
 If the Provost designates another person to make the determination on appeal, that person's review and decisions shall be treated in all respects as if made by the Provost.
 The decision may:

-- Affirm the decision reached and sanction imposed by the Hearing Panel;
+- Affirm the determination on responsibility and outcome(s) (if applicable) imposed by the Hearing Panel;

-- Affirm the decision and reduce but not eliminate the sanction recommended by the Hearing Panel; or
+- Affirm the determination on responsibility and reduce but not eliminate the outcome(s) imposed by the Hearing Panel; or

 - Remand the case for a new Hearing before a Hearing Panel composed of members of the AIB who have not previously participated in the case.

-- The Provost or designee shall send copies of the decision on the appeal to the Student, Faculty Member, Student Accountability & Conflict Resolution, and Chair.
+The Student will be notified within a reasonable time in writing of the decision on appeal.
+The Provost or designee shall send copies of the decision on the appeal to the Student, Faculty Member or Referring Party, Director, and Chair.

 E. Chancellor’s Review

-- If the Provost’s decision on appeal or the Hearing Panel’s decision on remand results in a sanction of expulsion or degree revocation, the Student may file a written signed letter of appeal to the Chancellor through the Director.
+If the decision of the Provost or designee, or the Hearing Panel’s decision upon remand, imposes an outcome of expulsion or revocation of degree, the Student may file a written letter of appeal to the Chancellor through the Director.

-- Such written appeal must be received by the Chancellor within five Days after the Student receives notice of the Provost’s decision or the Hearing Panel’s decision on remand.
+- The written appeal must be received by the Chancellor within five (5) Days after the Student receives notice of the Provost’s decision or the Hearing Panel’s decision on remand.

 - The appeal shall separately state each ground upon which the Student claims that the Hearing Panel committed error in reaching its conclusions and shall set forth the Student's information and arguments in support of such claims.